bpickett/Pathway2Targets/README.md

 ## Input Requirements
 Pathway2Targets requires a comma-separated value (csv) file as input.
 This file should contain, at a minimum, a list of 1) pathway names from Reactome, 2) their associated p-values.

 If the Reactome signaling pathway enrichment was calculated by enrichr, a csv file containing the output table (for Reactome pathways only) should be used as input to this tool.
 This file is automatically compatible with the software.
+An example enrichr input file, generated from colorectal cancer data, is provided (Example_enrichr_Input.csv).

 If the enrichment was calculated with SPIA, the csv file should be used as the input to the software.
-For convenience, descriptions of the software we used to calculate the differential expression and significant pathways are below:
+An example SPIA input file, generated from colorectal cancer data, is provided (Example_SPIA_Input.csv).

 # Running Pathway2Targets
 The Pathways2Targets.R script requires the graphite, biomaRt, RCurl, stringr, jsonlite, and httr libraries in R and Bioconductor.
 The following command should be used to run the script from the command-line: